 Here are some great Montessori toys that you should consider getting for your young children.

-It is often fairly easy to pick out a Montessori toy from the rest.
+It is often fairly easy to pick out a Montessori toy (or Montessori-inspired toys!) from the rest.
 These toys have certain characteristics that are often not found in the toys most children think of in today’s world.
 Here are the defining traits that make up good Montessori toys.